CSC207-2023Y-UofT/course-project-sweatsquad-sync/README.md

 ### Breakdown of Different Accounts

-_Admin Usage_
+#### Administrators
 - Login
 > Admins can use the dedicated login button on the main screen.
 - Manage Users
 > Navigate to the Users tab to add, delete, or update user details.
 - Manage Classes
 > Use the Classes tab to manage class information.

-_Instructors Usage_
+#### Instructors
 - View Classes
 > Instructors can view all the classes assigned to them on their dashboard.
 - Add Classes
 > New class offerings can be added or removed with timings and other details (capacity, day of the week, etc.).

-_Users Usage_
+#### Users
 - Register
 > Users can sign up using the registration form.
 - Enrol
 > After logging in, users can view and enrol in their preferred classes.
 - Withdraw
 > Once enrolled in a class, users can view and drop classes they are already taking.

 _Note: Search features for classes has been incorporated for all account types._